neo4j-examples/appsec-asvs-bot/README.md

 If you want to recalculate the embeddings (with a different model or params), delete them and the index and recalculate using `calculate_embeddings.py` as an example

-For more details, see [link to the blog TBC]
+For more details, see https://neo4j.com/developer-blog/asvs-security-graph-chatbot/

 ## To run locally, set the following env variables:
 - NEO4J_URI